 Although the Instinct is very easy to use, its five-button control system takes some getting used to.

-The Instinct has a wide range of display options that provide heart rate information in the last four hours, top-of-the-line activity statistics, phone notifications, events, weather, and compass.
+The Instinct has a wide range of display options that provide heart rate information in the last four hours, top-of-the-line activity statistics, phone notifications, events, weather, and a compass.

 Access to each of these is via simple up and down buttons, and for the most part, most are what you would expect from a Garmin.